amila-desilva/housing_price_predictor/README.md

 ```

 3. **Expected Output**:
-You should see the test results indicating whether the tests passed or failed.
+You should see test results indicating whether the tests passed or failed.
+The tests cover functionality for reading and writing files, as well as operations on house records.

 ## Project Structure